JamesWilson1996/FoundryVTT-Docker/README.md

 - A [FoundryVTT.com](https://foundryvtt.com/auth/register/) account with a purchased software license.
 - A domain registered with [cloudflare](https://www.cloudflare.com/en-gb/).
+- A DNS A record pointed at your public IP address.
+- Ports 80 & 443 forwarded for TCP connections on your firewall.
 - [GIT CLI](https://git-scm.com/) installed (For windows installation).

 # Installation Steps (Windows)